Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Introduction and background

 \subsection{Requirements for accurate prediction of extreme wave impact loads}

-As also discussed in \cite{VS2025}, obtaining extreme (or design) values for wave impact loads is very challenging because such events are both rare and complex.
-Converged statistics of rare events can only be obtained from long-duration analysis, whereas we need high-fidelity (HF) simulations to resolve complex physics.
-HF models in this context can be Computational Fluid Dynamics (CFD) or basin experiments.
-The ability of CFD to reproduce wave impact loads in a given wave event improved rapidly in recent years (see e.g., \cite{BHV2020}), but simulating durations in the order of the lifetime of a maritime structure is not yet feasible in practical design contexts.
-Using a dedicated extreme value prediction method (EVPM) can reduce the HF simulation duration, and such an EVPM for strongly non-linear loads should:
+As also discussed in \cite{VS2025}, obtaining extreme values for wave impact loads is particularly challenging because such events are both rare and highly non-linear.
+Accurate and converged statistics of rare events require long-duration analyses, while HF simulations are needed to resolve the detailed physics.
+HF models in this context can include Computational Fluid Dynamics (CFD) simulations or basin experiments.
+HF models in this context include CFD simulations and basin experiments.
+Although CFD can increasingly reproduce wave impact loads for individual events (see \Cref{sec:LFHF}), simulating durations in the order of the lifetime of the ship remains computationally infeasible for practical design applications.
+This motivates the use of dedicated extreme value prediction methods (EVPM), which estimate design loads without assessing very long time series with an HF model.
+Here, EVPM refers to any method that can obtain extreme values of strongly non-linear responses or loads.
+By combining probabilistic methods with low- and high-fidelity (LF and HF) simulations, EVPMs focus computational effort on events that matter most for design.
+While the statistics of wave events remain a key aspect of the problem, the choice of LF and HF models and the physical processes they represent is also crucial, as these decisions directly influence the accuracy of the predicted extreme loads.
+In this way, an EVPM connects the stochastic nature of waves, model selection, and design considerations.
+As concluded from \cite{VS2023}, an EVPM for strongly non-linear loads should then:

-\begin{enumerate}[nosep] \item Be a multi-fidelity method, integrating elements of HF models for accurate loads, and LF models to handle rare event statistics; \item Account for the practical limitation that only a few wave events can be simulated with a HF model during the design stage; \item Allow for some wave non-linearity in the LF model, since linear models neglect important factors such as wave breaking and higher-order interactions that drive wave impact complexity; \item Preserve consistent LF and HF time profiles, because peak loads are not always most relevant for structural dynamics (rise times or impulses can be more critical); \item Have a flexible framework that allows case-specific LF and HF models while preserving the overall methodology, enhancing general applicability; \item Provide accurate extreme values for strongly non-linear loads, validated using real-world cases; \item Be efficient and practical for use in design. \end{enumerate}
+\begin{enumerate}[nosep] \item Integrate multiple fidelity levels, combining suitable HF models for accurate physical modelling with LF models to efficiently capture rare-event statistics; \item Account for the practical limitation that only a few wave events can be simulated with an HF model during the design stage; \item Allow for some wave non-linearity in the LF model, since linear models neglect important factors such as wave breaking and higher-order interactions that drive wave impact complexity; \item Preserve consistent LF and HF time profiles, because peak loads are not always most relevant for structural dynamics (rise times or impulses can be more critical); \item Have a flexible framework that allows case-specific LF and HF models while preserving the overall methodology, enhancing general applicability; \item Provide accurate extreme values for strongly non-linear loads, validated using real-world cases; \item Be efficient and practical for use in design. \end{enumerate}

 \fboxsep1mm \begin{Box}[t!]

 \fbox{ \begin{centering}

 \end{centering}} {Most important nomenclature, where distrib.~=~distribution. } \end{Box}